xecrets/xecrets-cli/sdk-docs/Xecrets.File.Sdk.Cli.CliMessage.md

 ## CliMessage.Percent Property

-The completion percentage in progress of this invocation of the CLI tool.
+The completion percentage in progress of this invocation of the command line tool.

 ```csharp
 public int Percent { get; set; }